matm/jQuery-File-Upload-Wiki/Setup.md

 Thanks to the `content_type` option of render, the correct header is set for both IE and true browsers.

-For the record, here is the
+For the record, here is the `to_fileupload` method:

 ``` ruby
 def to_fileupload(attachment_name, attachment_style)